Weak Modular Zilber-Pink with Derivatives: Introduction

-\begin{conjecture} Let $C$ be an algebraically closed field of characteristic zero.
-Given a parametric family of algebraic subvarieties $(V_{\bar{c}})_{\bar{c}\in C}$ of $C^{3n}$, there is a finite collection of proper $j$-special subvarieties $(T_i)_{i\leq N }$ of $C^n$ such that for every $\bar{c} \in C$, every strongly atypical subvariety of $V_{\bar{c}}$ is contained in a D-special variety associated with one of the varieties $T_i$. \end{conjecture}
+\begin{theorem}[Functional MZPD] Let $C$ be an algebraically closed field of characteristic zero.
+Given an algebraic variety $V\subseteq C^{3n}$, there is a finite collection $\Sigma$ of proper $j$-special subvarieties of $C^n$ such that every \emph{strongly} D-atypical subvariety of $V$ is contained in a D-special variety associated with some $T \in \Sigma$. \end{theorem}

-Note that here the definition of a strongly atypical subvariety is more delicate than in Theorem \ref{intro-thm-WMZP}.
-It corresponds to the intersection of $\Atyp(V)$ with the image of $J$ in Conjecture \ref{MZPD-intro}.
-In the next conjecture instead of considering strongly atypical subvarieties we work with non-constant solutions of the differential equation of the $j$-function in arbitrary atypical subvarieties.
-Therefore, it may be seen as a direct functional analogue of the MZPD conjecture.
+Note that here the definition of a \emph{strongly D-atypical} subvariety is more delicate than that of a strongly $j$-atypical subvariety.
+Roughly speaking, a strongly atypical subvariety is an atypical subvariety which is large enough to contain points of $E_J^{\times}(K)$ for a suitable differential field $K$.
+This corresponds to the intersection of $\Atyp_J(V)$ (or $\Atyp_{\D}(V)$) with the image of $J$ (respectively $E_J^{\times}$) in Conjecture \ref{MZPD-intro} (Theorem \ref{DMZPD-intro}).
+For this reason, apart from the Ax--Schanuel theorem we also need an \emph{Existential Closedness} statement for the differential equation of the $j$-function (which was proposed as a conjecture in \cite{Aslanyan-adequate-predim} and was proven recently in \cite{Aslanyan-Eterovic-Kirby-Diff-EC-j}) to prove this theorem.
+Existential Closedness guarantees the existence of $E_J^{\times}$-points in strongly D-atypical subvarieties.

+As already mentioned above, we give a complex geometric proof for Theorem \ref{DMZPD-intro}, and a differential algebraic proof for Theorem \ref{FMZPD-intro}.
+However, we also show that the former can be deduced from the latter.
+Thus, we in fact give two proofs for Theorem \ref{DMZPD-intro}, one complex geometric and one differential algebraic.

+Our results imply a functional version of the Modular Andr\'{e}--Oort with Derivatives (MAOD) conjecture (also proposed by Pila), which is an analogue of Andr\'e--Oort for the function $J$ and is a special case of MZPD (see Section \ref{section-FMAOD}).